lithinnon/contract-io-workshop/README.md

-# EVM Input & Output Workshop
+# Smart Contract Input & Output Workshop

 This workshop is a hands-on learning experience that focuses on understanding how **calldata** is used as an input in the Ethereum Virtual Machine (EVM) and how **event logs** are used as an output.
 The code for the smart contract will be run on the Remix IDE, which is available at [remix.ethereum.org](https://remix.ethereum.org/).